 The songs we practiced included Light My Fire, with John Knight on organ (we were the first in town to learn the song), Gimme Some Lovin’ with John Wilson on vocals, Midnight Hour.
 Train Kept a Rollin’.

 Blowup had recently come out and the Yardbirds were the kings of kool.
-Within a month, the band leader (John Hayes) discovered I had taken acid and developed some decidedly socialist leanings.
-He called an emergency band meeting where I was offered the choice to rebuke LSD and Communism or depart the band.
-I opened my satchel and offered everyone a free hit.
+Within a month, the band leader (John Hayes) discovered I had taken acid.
+He called an emergency band meeting where I was offered the choice to rebuke LSD and other drugs or depart the band.
+I opened my satchel and offered everyone a free hit of acid.
 In unison, they lurched back at my depravity.
+Another issue was Hayes’ dad, a lawyer and prominent member of Revilo Oliver’s local John Birch Society lodge had reported me as a suspected Communist sympathizer.
+Likely that lodge had a few LEOs in the ranks.

 I moved to New York City in 1978 and became the first journalist to start documenting the origins of hip hop.